 a.
 Reasonable Indication of Need for Services.
 In order for an individual to be determined to need waiver services, an individual must require: (a) the provision of at least one waiver service, as documented in the service plan, and (b) the provision of waiver services at least monthly or, if the need for services is less than monthly, the participant requires regular monthly monitoring which must be documented in the service plan.
 Specify the state's policies concerning the reasonable indication of the need for services:

 i.
 Minimum number of services.

-The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is: 1 ii.
-Frequency of services.
-The state requires (select one):
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to b.